Policy Title: Hazing Policy

 2. Submitting an Appeal.
 A signed, written request for an appeal must be submitted to the Appeal Officer (see below) within ten (10) working days following the date of notification of the outcome of the investigation.

 3. Appeal Officer.
 The Vice President for Student Affairs is the Appeal Officer.
-In cases involving a potential conflict of interest or other issue preventing the designated individuals from serving as an Appeal Officer, UST may appoint an alternate Appeal Officer.
+In cases involving a potential conflict of interest or other issue preventing the designated individuals from serving as an Appeal Officer, St. Thomas may appoint an alternate Appeal Officer.

 4. Consideration of Appeal.
 The Appeal Officer may consider the appeal directly or the Appeal Officer may, at his or her discretion, appoint an appeal board (consistent with the procedures herein).
 The appeal board (or Appeal Officer, if no appeal board has been appointed) will not rehear the case, but will consider whether it is more likely than not that the above-listed grounds for appeal have been satisfied.